by Spencer Kost and Connor Murray

 The same principle that applies to the blue sky and yellow sun also applies to why sunrises and sunsets appear red and orange.
 When the sun is low on the horizon, the light from the sun must travel through more atmosphere to reach you.
 When the light travels through more atmosphere, it is scattered more, and even more blue light is removed from the incident beam.
 By the time the beam reaches you, most of the short wavelength light has been scattered, and all that is left is the reds and oranges that you observe.

 There is the common perception that pollution helps enhance the colors of a sunset.
 This is not entirely true.
-Low-level pollution, such as smog, will actually subdue the colors of a sunset.
-Smog particles are roughly the size of the wavelength of visible light, meaning that smog produces Mie scattering.
+Low-level pollution, such as smog, can actually subdue the colors of a sunset.
+Some smog particles are small enough to produce Rayleigh scattering, however many smog particles are roughly the size of the wavelength of visible light, meaning that smog produces Mie scattering.
 Mie scattering scatters all wavelengths of light with the same intensity, which results in smog turning sunsets more grayish, and muting the red colors.

 However, pollutant particles that are in the stratosphere are small enough to produce Rayleigh scattering, and thus enhance the colors of a sunset.
 An extreme example of this type of pollution is after large volcanic eruptions.
 Volcanic dust from the eruption will float up into the stratosphere and scatter the light and sunset.
 There are so many of these particles in the atmosphere that the whole sky appears red, an effect known as afterglow.